numerator-io/sdk-react-client/README.md

 Explore our comprehensive documentation to discover advanced features, best practices, and tips for maximizing the benefits of Numerator in your projects.

 ## Testing
 Ensure the reliability and effectiveness of your feature flag implementation with thorough testing strategies and techniques.
-Learn how to conduct unit tests, integration tests, and end-to-end tests with Numerator.
+Learn how to conduct unit tests with Numerator.

 ## Contributing
 We welcome contributions from the community to enhance Numerator's capabilities, fix bugs, and improve documentation.
 Check out our contribution guidelines to learn how you can contribute.